-To avoid undue credit risk, BCI management has established specific investment criteria, such as minimum credit ratings for investees and counterparties.
+To avoid undue credit risk, the Funds have established specific investment criteria, such as minimum credit ratings for investees and counterparties.
 Counterparty risk represents the credit risk from current potential and future exposure related to transactions.
 In order to minimize counterparty risk, counterparties are required to provide adequate collateral and meet minimum credit rating requirements.
-BCI management frequently monitors the credit rating of its counterparties as determined by credit rating agencies and assesses mortage investments for impairment, including significant changes in credit risk.